Foundations of Threading

 Suspending a Thread

 For some reason (and it will be up to you), you will not always want your thread to run eternally.
 At some point, you may want to ask it to wait for some time and resume later.
 This operation is referred to as pausing or suspending the activities of a thread.
 Once again, you have various options.
 To support the ability to pause a thread, the Thread class is equipped with an overloaded static method named Sleep.
-One of the versions uses the following syntax:
+One of its versions uses the following syntax:

 public static void Sleep(int millisecondsTimeout);